tamamushi/synwecat/README.md

-# unitycalendar
+# Synchronized Web Calendar Tool Project (synwecat)
-this tool synchronized schedule for web calendar
+The porpose of this project is to make a tool for synchronized schedule between each online calendar.